openshift/openshift-origin-design/web-console/Storage/OB-OB-Lifecycle-Management/OB-OBC-Lifecycle.md

 * Storage class
 * Capacity data: Usage/ OB quota/ pie chart for available
 * Object Bucket claim that created this claim

-Object bucket data (for application consumption):
-* Bucket name
-* Access Key
-* Secret Key
-* Endpoint
-*all data is masked and can be revealed by clicking on “Reveal Values”

 ![OB details](img/OB-overview.png)